FiIeWave/.github/profile/README.md

 # FileWave File Upload Service

 Welcome to FileWave, the ultimate file upload service designed to make sharing files a breeze.
-Whether you need to send large documents, images, or videos, PinkDrop has got you covered.
+Whether you need to send large documents, images, or videos, FileWave has got you covered.

 ## Why Choose FileWave?

-PinkDrop offers a range of features that set it apart from other file upload services.
+FileWave offers a range of features that set it apart from other file upload services.
 Here's what makes us stand out:

 - **Lightning-fast uploads**: Say goodbye to long waiting times.
 With FileWave, you can upload your files quickly and effortlessly.